ibm-cloud-docs/loadbalancer-service/array-load-balancer-migration-faqs.md

 {: #migfaq-get-started}
 {: faq}

-We recommend you get started by reading the [IBM Cloud Load Balancer documentation](/docs/loadbalancer-service?topic=loadbalancer-service-getting-started).
+It is recommended that you get started by reading the [IBM Cloud Load Balancer documentation](/docs/loadbalancer-service?topic=loadbalancer-service-getting-started).

 ## Does a migration path exist from the Local Load Balancer service to an IBM Cloud Load Balancer?
 {: #migfaq-migration-path}